levkov/shc-base/README.md

 # shc-base

-Basic Centos 7 image with SSH and Supervisor.
+Basic Centos 7 image with SSH and Supervisor